Yupun Abeykoon: Career

 On 26 April 2022, the Athletics Association of Sri Lanka named Abeykoon in the team of eight athletes for the 2022 Commonwealth Games and it also marks his maiden Commonwealth Games appearance.
 On 22 May 2022, he competed in the 12th Castiglione International Meeting which was held at the Stadio Zecchini in Grosseto, Italy; he won the men's 200 meters event setting a new national record of 20.37 seconds, and broke the previous national record held by Vinoj Suranjaya who achieved it in 20.52 seconds in 2018.
 On 25 May 2022, he competed in the Anhalt 2022 International Meet which was held at the Paul-Greifzu-Stadion in Dessau, Germany; he won the men's 100 meters setting a new national record of 10.06 seconds.
 In June 2022, he took part in BAUHAUS-galan as part of the 2022 Diamond League, and missed the bronze medal by a whisker of 0.02 seconds in the men's 100m event.

-On 3 July 2022, Abeykoon became the first Sri Lankan, first South Asian sprinter, as well as the fourth Asian overall in history ever to break the 10-second barrier when he won the Resisprint International 2022 title (which was a World Athletics Continental Tour Challenger meeting) in Switzerland.
+On 3 July 2022, Abeykoon became the first Sri Lankan, first South Asian sprinter, as well as the fourth Asian overall in history ever to break the 10-second barrier when he won the Résisprint International 2022 title (which was a World Athletics Continental Tour Challenger meeting) in Switzerland.
 His achievement also meant Sri Lanka became the 32nd country in the world to have a sub-10 second sprinter; he also became the 167th member of the sub-10 club.
 After becoming the first South Asian to break the 10-second barrier, Abeykoon revealed that he was inspired by Indian javelin thrower Neeraj Chopra's heroic gold medal performance at the 2020 Summer Olympics and insisted that he would follow Chopra's footstep to inspire young kids in the field of athletics.

 On 15 July 2022, Abeykoon qualified to represent Sri Lanka at the 2022 World Athletics Championships in the men's 100m competition, and was also the only male athlete to represent Sri Lanka at the 2022 World Athletics Championships.
 It also marked his maiden appearance at the World Athletics Championships.
 He entered the event as the fifteenth-fastest athlete globally for the year, and as the fastest Asian.
 He was ranked 37th out of 56 athletes who had qualified in the world rankings (Road to World Championship List) for the 2022 World Athletics Championships, but he managed to obtain direct qualification for the competition on the back of his record-breaking performance at the Resisprint International in Switzerland.
 Abeykoon also became the first Sri Lankan sprinter in 13 years after Shehan Ambepitiya to compete in the men's 100m at a World Athletics Championship.
 He placed fifth in the heats round in the men's 100m event with a timing of 10.19 seconds, thus failing to qualify for the semi-final.
 His participation along with Gayanthika Abeyratne and Nilani Ratnayake for the 2022 World Athletic Championship was clouded with uncertainties owing to delays in obtaining US visas in order to participate at the competition.